Find out how to determine the place of supply of your services and how to deal with supplies of services which you receive from outside the UK.

 13.5 Accounting for VAT

-13.6 Your liability to register in other member states
+13.6 Your liability to register in EU member states

-If you supply the letting on hire of any goods, telecommunications services, radio television broadcasting and electronically supplied services where the place of supply would be outside the EU under sections 6, 12 or 13 and the services are effectively used and enjoyed by your customer in another member state, you may be liable to register for VAT in that member state (see paragraph 2.9).
-If you supply telecommunications, broadcasting or electronically supplied services on a B2C basis you should refer to sections 14 and 15.
+If you supply the letting on hire of any goods, telecommunications services, radio television broadcasting and electronically supplied services where the place of supply would be outside the UK under sections 6, 12 or 13 and the services are effectively used and enjoyed by your customer in an EU member state, you may be liable to register for VAT in that member state.
+If you supply telecommunications, broadcasting or electronically supplied services on a B2C basis you should read section 14.

 14. B2C supplies of digital services